CosmosDB/labs/java/technical_deep_dive/05-troubleshooting_failed_requests.md

 1. Double-click the **Program.java** link in the **Explorer** pane to open the file in the editor.

-1. Locate the following line of code that identifies the collection that will be used by the application:
+1. Locate the following line of code that identifies the Container that will be used by the application:

     ```java
-    private final String collectionId = "PeopleCollection";
+    private final String ContainerId = "PeopleContainer";
     ```

     Replace the line of code with the following line of code:

     ```csharp
-    private final String collectionId = "TransactionCollection";
+    private final String ContainerId = "TransactionContainer";
     ```

-    > We will use a different collection for the next section of the lab.
+    > We will use a different Container for the next section of the lab.

 1. Locate the **createDocument** method and replace it with the following: